EDIorg/data-package-best-practices/webpages/4_upload/ECC_how_to.md

 ## How to use the EML Congruence checker
+For instruction on Input, see how-to page on submitting a package [Not yet written at this time].
 ### Output
 An XML document contains the output.
 Using XML allows output can be transformed for a variety of purposes, e.g., an individual report can be transformed into HTML for web presentation during evaluation of a single data package, or results from a group of reports can be aggregated and statistics computed.